 The wonderful and horrible thing about this is that God is so generous he will help us accomplish our own wills, as Kristin realized in the first quote.
 It’s horrible because following our own wills will leave us less happy than submitting to God’s… and yet we still beg like children for what we want.
 But it’s not hopeless.
 Even if we follow our wills until the very end of the road- the proverbial alehouse for Kristin- God will be waiting patiently at the end.
 You will turn yourself over to Him a different person than one who did immediately and without reservation, but He will accept you nonetheless.

 What’s the moral of the story?
 I don’t truly know.
 For me, the book galvanized me to begin seriously seeking God’s will in my life again.
 I wasn’t made for comfort or safety.
 I, and you too, was made to take risks and forsake the world in order to serve God.
 I don’t want to wait until I’ve spent all my money at the alehouse to finally drag myself to God.
 I’d rather do it now, so that I might still have something to offer him as a token of love.
 Kristin Lavransdatter is a love story.
 It’s not a love story of Kristin and Erelend, or Lavrans and Ragnfrid.
 It’s not a love story between Simon Andresson and Kristin.
-It’s the story of God relentlessly pursuing a stubborn, broken soul to the ends of the earth, and I want people to read it so that we can talk about it.
+It’s the story of God relentlessly pursuing a stubborn, broken soul to the ends of the earth.